 |Courses||Very Easy, Easy, Moderate 1 & 2, Hard 1 – 5|

 Open (Mens & Women)

 Masters (Mens & Women)

-The Classic Series is primarily a Sunday-based program.
+The Classic Series is primarily a Sunday-based program, mostly Long Distance orienteering format but can be Middle distance or Sprint format.
 Events are held from March to October at a range of venues, mainly bushland and pine forests around the ACT and nearby New South Wales.
 Events usually offer a range of courses from beginner to advanced and cater for different levels of fitness and navigational ability.
 Course lengths range typically from 2 to 12 km.
-At ordinary classic events, eight courses are usually offered, with classes based on junior, open and masters age groups.
+At ordinary classic events, nine courses are usually offered, with classes based on junior, open and masters age groups.

 The three OACT championship events (long distance, middle distance and sprint) and any Badge events are included in the Classic Series.
 In addition national orienteering league events hosted by OACT may be included although these do not occur each year.
 These major events have pre-entry requirements, ie, entries have to be submitted by a set date, normally about two to four weeks before the event.
 Entry is usually done on-line with payment by credit card.
 At these major events, a large range of courses is offered with classes based on specific age ranges.